This gluten-free carrot cake is perfectly spiced, fluffy and doesn’t taste at all gluten-free!

 Freezing the layers would definitely work.
 Freezing frosted layers, though?
 I’m not too sure about that.
 Does anyone know if freezing cream cheese frosting works well?

-- Can I add pineapple, walnuts, etc.?
+- Can I add pineapple, walnuts, raisins, etc.?

-Walnuts wouldn’t be a problem but I’m a little doubtful of crushed pineapple or anything liquid-y.
+Walnuts or raisins wouldn’t be a problem but I’m a little doubtful of crushed pineapple or anything liquid-y.
 The cake is already so moist that I’d be afraid that pineapple would make it soggy.
 I could be wrong, though!

 If you try it out, please let us know in the comments and I’ll update this. :)